rock-planning/planning-templ/README.md

 set of so-called atomic agents.

 ## Installation
-Please use autoproj to boostrap and include the package-set rock.dfki and dfki.planning in you manifest.
+Please use autoproj to bootstrap and include the package-set rock.dfki and dfki.planning in you manifest.
 Afterwards you can install templ via:
 ```